The best hotels in Prague

 The second mistake is underplanning the area around Prague Castle.
 It's uphill, cobblestoned, and busier than you expect.
 Stay on the Malá Strana side (Andaz Prague, Design Hotel Neruda) if the castle is a priority. you're 10 minutes walk up Nerudova Street versus a 35-minute trek from Staré Město.
 Your feet will thank you by day three.

-Prague's best neighborhoods
+Prague's best hotel regions

 Staré Město and Malá Strana are where you want to be if location is your priority. you'll walk to the Charles Bridge in under 10 minutes.
 But Vinohrady and Žižkov give you real Prague at half the price, and honestly, they're more interesting.